Climber.Org Driving Directions

 GENERAL NOTES:

-There are three main GPS routes in this file, all going through Hope Valley (where there are more trailheads) and ending south of Minden on Hwy 395 (in Nevada).
+There is a GPS route just for bypassing Sacramento, and three GPS routes that go through Hope Valley (where there are more trailheads) and ending south of Minden on Hwy 395 (in Nevada).
 From there you can follow Highway 395 south to many more trailheads.

 waypoints from I-5 to Hwy 395, by way of Hwy 88 through Jackson and over Carson Pass